PManapat/README-Generator/Develop/README2.md

 ## Description:

-Generate a readme using prompts
+Generate a Readme using inquirer prompts

 ## Installation:

-npm install and stuff
+npm install

 ## Usage:

-like this..
+Like this demonstrated in the demo gif

 ## License:

- nope
+ None

 ## Contributions:

 Phillip

 ## Testing: